“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Many owners use their light trucks for off-roading, which is why you’ll find a lot of off-road tires for these vehicles.

 In our opinion, all-terrain tires are the best choice for truck owners that go off-roading.
 These models are designed to give you better traction for off-roading when compared to highway tires, especially on slippery surfaces.
 Moreover, all-terrain tires are very tough, and some of them are even puncture-resistant.

 With all-terrain tires, you also won’t lose much performance on the street.
 Overall, traction, grip, and braking will be worse but still completely fine for street driving.
 That said, you should expect more noise on the highway.

 That said, real off-road enthusiasts will need to step up the game and choose mud-terrain or maximum traction off-road tires.
 These tires are designed for better traction in very deep mud and over large rocks when compared to all-terrain tires.

 However, mud-terrain and off-road tires don’t work very well on the road – you should expect a further reduction in performance and comfort.

 Street/Sport tires are similar to high-performance tires for sports cars – they are primarily designed with performance in mind.

-These tires will give you by far the highest levels of traction and grip, and the shortest braking distances.
-They are also much more responsive and give better steering feel.
+These tires will give you, by far, the highest levels of traction and grip and the shortest braking distances.
+They are also much more responsive and give a better steering feel.